The Human Reproductive System Is Regulated By

 • Activin: A member of the transforming growth factor-beta (TGF-β) superfamily, activin stimulates the release of FSH from the pituitary gland.

-• Kisspeptin: A neuropeptide produced by the hypothalamus, kisspeptin plays a crucial role in the initiation of puberty and the regulation of GnRH secretion.
+• Kisspeptin: A neuropeptide produced by the hypothalamus, kisspeptin has a big impact in the initiation of puberty and the regulation of GnRH secretion.

 • Leptin: A hormone produced by adipose tissue, leptin signals the body's energy stores and can influence reproductive function.